Princeton Summer Theater: Visitor FAQ

 All over!
 We encourage you to seek out our community partners for special deals, ask a current subscriber, or follow our Facebook feed for flash sales and coupon codes.

-(The only way to guarantee that you won't receive a discount is by berating a member of the box office staff - but that rarely happens)
+(The only way to guarantee that you won't receive a discount is by berating a member of the box office staff.)

-We wanted to encourage patrons to engage with our entire season and support our company members in the audience for the entire summer, not just for one or two big shows.
+A full-season subscription costs $79 (a 33% discount!) and comes with tickets to all four of our mainstage shows.
+Since our aim is to encourage patrons to engage with our entire season and support our company members in the audience for the entire summer, our subscriptions operate one ticket per show.
 Unable to attend all four shows?
-We are now offering a partial subscription for $65!
+We are now offering a partial subscription for only $65!

 Since PST's management turns over almost every year, and since such a long time passes between seasons, we like to double-check our records every year.
-It's not that we've forgotten you - we're just doing our best to build a comprehensive system and keep our records accurate.
+It's not that we've forgotten you, but that we're just doing our best to build a comprehensive system and keep our records accurate.

 Who runs PST?